Cashless society: Easier consumer budgeting

-Concerns
+Disadvantages

 Lack of privacy

 In a digitized economy, payment made will be recorded digitally (cash payments are also typically recorded).
 With digitally-recorded transactions, certain institutions such as the seller may have potential access to this information (though the record is likely to be anonymous to the seller).
 Such transactions could allow businesses a way to build an understanding of their customers based on observed spending patterns.

 The issue of data mining also comes into place as countries head towards a cashless society.
 Cashless transactions leave a record in the database of the company as one makes a payment, and this information becomes a way for the prediction of future events.
 Through a large number of records, data mining then allows the organization to compile a profile of an individual through its records in the database.

 Going all-digital, these data retrieved from transactions lead to widespread surveillance where individuals can be tracked by both corporations and the government.
 These records might also be available to hackers and could be made public after a data breach.